guardian/language-system/README.md

 3. Machine speech rendering to video or audio with pronunciation dictionaries for around fifty languages.
 4. Subtitle rendering to video with support for about twenty writing systems.
 5. Allows the user to upload subtitle files in the SRT format for use with the system.
+6. Convert a subtitle file in the SRT format to a plain text file.

 **Installation and Set Up**